khulnasoft-lab/design.khulnasoft.com/contents/components/radio-buttons.md

 ### Legends, Labels, and Help Text
 * Radio button labels are set in regular font weight, positioned to the right of the element, and should be as short as possible.
 * Use a `fieldset` with `legend` (set in bold font weight and positioned above the group of radio buttons) to group a set of radio buttons.
 Some screen readers will announce the contents of the legend before each nested input to maintain context for a user.
-* [Help text](/components/forms#help-text) can be added below the radio button labels or as a paragraph below the group label.
+* [Help text](/components/forms#help-text) can be added below the radio button label or as a paragraph below the group.

 ### Visual Design